labstreaminglayer/liblsl-rust/README.md

 ## Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the `liblsl-rust` repository by you shall be licensed under the MIT license, as found in the `LICENSE` file at the repository root, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the `lsl` crate by you, shall be licensed as MIT, without any additional terms or conditions.